 Red Mountain is one of many so named in Washington State but this particular Red Mountain is the one located north of Cle Elum and Rosyln off of I-90.
 What makes this mountain worth a visit is two fold.
 One, it is a great spring hike (after the snow has consolidated) and it is one of Washington's prominence peaks, coming in at #76 out of the 144 that are listed thanks to its 2560 feet of prominence.
 It is close enough to Seattle to make it attractive to those westsiders who might be looking for a bit of sunshine (no guarantees) on the eastern side of the Cascade Crest.

 With a blanket of snow, this makes a great snowshoe hike although it borders on the steep side, gaining over 3200 feet in around three miles, assuming you can start from the trailhead, located at the 2600 foot level.
 Back to the Red Mountain label for a second.
 This is not to be confused with the Red Mountain that is near Snoqualmie Pass nor the one near West Richland.
 OK, that is now laid to rest.
 Red Mountain at one time had a lookout but it was dismantled in 1948 so it has been gone for a goodly length of time.
-It was not on the highest part of the ridge but was located on peak 5707 according to Ira Spring/Byron Fish's , pg.
-159. There are two summits on the main ridge, a north summit and a south summit.
-The south summit seems slightly higher but not by much and so it is a good idea to put your feet on both of them while you are up there.
+It was not on the highest part of the ridge but was located on peak 5707.
+There are two summits, a north and a south one but the south is slightly higher.

 Getting ThereWhether you are coming from the east or the west on I-90, you need to exit at Cle Elum.
 Look for SR 903 as it heads from Cle Elum to Rosyln.
 It is about 15 miles to the Cooper Lake Road, well signed, where you turn left and cross over a bridge.
 The Trailhead (unless snow is present) is about two miles from the bridge crossing and the parking is minimal along the road.
 Just beyond the sign for the trailhead, there is a rough 4WD dirt road going off to the right (north) and it is possible to squeeze a couple vehicles there without blocking the track.
 The sign signifies the trail as trail #1330.